HousingIQ/housingiq-app/docs/04-authentication.md

 Users can sign in with their Google account for quick, passwordless authentication.

 ### 2. Email/Password
 Users can create an account with their email and password, or sign in with existing credentials.
+Passwords are hashed with bcrypt (12 rounds).

 ## Test User Credentials